The best museums in Turin, Italy

 You’ll see works by some famous artists, and get to know some Italian artists you may not have heard of.

-The Photography Centre in Turin has about 3 temporary exhibitions that change 3-4 times a year.
+The Photography Centre in Turin has several temporary exhibitions that change a few times a year.
 There is no permanent collection.

 It’s a spacious museum, but not too big, just the right size to focus on the display.